Ph-Dos/HFT-Model/README.md

 + ==Statistical Arbitrage Model==
 + Deep Learning Model, mabey I can make a new variant that is speedy like Nivida NGP 🧠
 + Data pipeline, primative small scale data for alpha analysis. *( Maybe a modle trained on internet events to market movement correlations )*

+## Planned Features

++ [ ] Stat-Arb Model
+  1. I'm currently researching, I don't know the true depth of this field so no concrete approach can currently be stated.